Ontario Hospital Association: History

+Reports and proposals

-In a 1936 study (Ontario Survey of General Hospitals, 1940) undertaken by the Ontario Department of Health during the Depression, it was noted that lengths-of-stay (LOS) for the poor and indigent patients increased, while LOS decreased for paying patients.
-The report, which was finalized in 1940, concluded that the trend of hospitals returning to their former role as custodial care facilities and municipalities' mounting expenditures on medical care, was a temporary condition.
-Among the recommendations was to police the hospitals to eliminate waste, inefficiency and long-stay indigent patients.
+In a 1936 study (Ontario Survey of General Hospitals, 1940) undertaken by the Ontario Department of Health during the Depression, it was written that lengths-of-stay (LOS) for the poor and indigent patients increased, while LOS decreased for paying patients.

-This government rationale was among the factors that drew interest among federal and provincial constituencies which included the OHA, to support the idea of health insurance.
-In 1943, Prime Minister WLM King created an Advisory Committee on Health Insurance to consult broadly on the issue, which consequently produced the Heagarty Committee Report.
+In 1943, Prime Minister WLM King created an Advisory Committee on Health Insurance to consult on the issue, which consequently produced the Heagarty Committee Report.
 In the meantime, private carriers and not-for-profit organizations such as Blue Cross, which was organized by the Canadian Hospital Association, had begun to provide voluntary group hospitalization insurance coverage through employers.
-"The hard times of the 1930s created the momentum behind the establishment of Blue Cross® in Ontario."
-By 1956, 50% of Canadians were covered by voluntary private or nonprofit prepayment plans, but public pressure for a nationwide program to protect people from catastrophic health-care costs was growing.

-On a provincial level, as early as the 1940s, the OHA began to step up its lobbying efforts to government on behalf of Ontario hospitals, primarily for funds (which was a prime function of the OHA since its inception), because of new challenges such as the spiraling costs of health care, which did not match government funding.
+On a provincial level, as early as the 1940s, the OHA began to step up for funds.
 One of the proposed solutions at the time was universal hospital insurance, which the OHA generally supported.